 With fungicides on the wane, look to the plants’ own defenses for control.

-Citrus groves have been so devastated by Huanglongbing (HLB), it’s easier to forget that there are other diseases to manage.
-With 2019 set to be a strong El Niño season, postbloom fruit drop (PFD) is one of them.
-The El Niño weather pattern causes more frequent rain during the winter and into spring, which creates excellent conditions for Colletotrichum acutatum, the fungus that causes PFD.
+Citrus groves have been so devastated by Huanglongbing (HLB), it’s easy to forget that there are other diseases to manage.
+Postbloom fruit drop (PFD) is one of them.
+With more frequent rains during the winter months, conditions are ideal for Colletotrichum acutatum, the fungus that causes PFD.

 Because PFD can cause 20% to 80% fruit drop, depending on its prevalence in a given season, it’s not to be taken lightly.
 Spores survive between bloom periods on the leaves, twigs and buttons (left over calyces from infected flowers).
 When flowers open, the spores move onto the petals when it rains, infect them and produce more spores.
 With each rainfall, the spores continue to spread and infect new flowers.
 The more often it rains, the more the spores are spread.
 When the infected flower begins to form fruit, the fungus causes it to drop off almost immediately, leaving just the buttons.
 Once the flower is infected, there is no way to save the fruit.